juliushaertl/nextcloud-docker-dev/README.md

 ```

 ## PhpMyAdmin
-If you need to access the database, you can startup the phpmyadmin container that is already prepared.
+If you need to access the database, you can startup the `phpmyadmin` container that is already prepared.
 ```
 docker-compose up -d phpmyadmin
 ```
-Just add the domain to your hosts file and give it a try.
+Just add the domain to your `/etc/hosts` file and give it a try.

 ```
 sudo sh -c "echo '127.0.0.1 phpmyadmin.local' >> /etc/hosts"
 ```

 ## pgAdmin
-If you need to access the database and you are running postgres, you can use this additional container.
+If you need to access the database and you are running PostgreSQL, you can use this additional container.

 ```
 docker-compose up -d pgadmin
 ```

-Add the domain to your hosts file:
+Add the domain to your `/etc/hosts` file:

 ```
 sudo sh -c "echo '127.0.0.1 pgadmin.local' >> /etc/hosts"
 ```

-After you have started the container open in a webbrowser `pgadmin.local`.
-The password for the 'nextcloud.local' is 'postgres'.
+After you have started the container open `pgadmin.local` in a web browser.
+The password for the `nextcloud.local` is `postgres`.
-That's it, open the following path to see the nextcloud tables: `Server group 1 -> nextcloud.local -> Databases -> nextcloud -> Schemas -> public -> Tables`
+That's it, open the following path to see the Nextcloud tables: `Server group 1 -> nextcloud.local -> Databases -> nextcloud -> Schemas -> public -> Tables`